 Click to read Attorney Donovan’s Most Recent Victories involving Theft Crimes

-What Should You Do If You’ve Been Charged With a Theft Crime In Massachusetts?
+Charged With a Theft Crime In Massachusetts?

 The legal consequences associated with theft crime convictions are no laughing matter and can greatly impair your quality of life and freedom.
 This is why it is important that you hire a skilled criminal defense lawyer who knows how to defend theft crime cases and is extremely familiar with Massachusetts law.

 Attorney Patrick T. Donovan has been fighting theft charges in MA for over ten years.
 As a criminal lawyer, Attorney Donovan has represented many clients accused of all types of theft crimes.
-He is experienced in both felony and misdemeanor theft crimes.
+He handles both felony and misdemeanor theft crimes.
 Before becoming a criminal attorney, Patrick Donovan was an Assistant District Attorney.
 Now he uses that specialized training to help all of the people he represents.